A Heart for the House

 This book reminds us that Scripture is God’s inerrant and authoritative Word.
 This concise book equips the church to stand firm when others waver, showing that only by trusting God’s Word can we fulfill our calling and proclaim his salvation to the world.

 • Bible Reading as a Blessing, Not a Burden by Jeff Medders | In this short article, we are reminded that reading the Bible is a delightful privilege, not a dreadful duty.
+There is also a helpful acronym to help you pray through your Bible reading.

-Can I Trust the Bible? by AJ Garcia | In this article, Pastor AJ shares four reasons why you can trust all of Scripture
+Can I Trust the Bible? by AJ Garcia | In this very article, Pastor AJ shares four quick reasons why you should align your lives to Scripture.

 • Read: